hannah019/excel-instructions/docs/search.md

 * document - Document and file are used interchangably throughout this file.
 A document typically refers to an individual group of Excel tabs - you work in 1 document at a time.
 *	file – A file refers less to the content of an Excel workbook and is more about the technical implementation of the worksheet (for example, you can send your Excel file over e-mail).
-* argument – the actual values passed into a function
+* argument – the actual values passed into a function.
-*	parameter – the values the function is designed to accept
+*	parameter – the values the function is designed to accept.
 *	function -
 *	formula -
 *	number -